bath-reinforcement-learning-lab/Resources/docker/README.md

+I imagine everyone should be using the GPU's on hex and therefore everyone will have there own Dockerfile for each of their resources.
+It makes sense that we share these resources.

 In this resource there will be a tutorial on how to set up Dockerfiles / images / containers in order to use HEX.
 (I will do this shortly)